aarontekluuu/pearApp/README.md

-# Pear Protocol iOS App
+# Pear Mobile

-A mobile-first iOS app that makes advanced pair/basket trading on Pear Protocol accessible to crypto-native traders through a simple UX.
+An iOS app that makes advanced pair/basket trading on Pear Protocol accessible to crypto-native traders through a simple UX.

 ## Features